Decoding cell signaling via optimal transport and information theory: Materials and methods

-We, therefore, use the published dose-response curves and response statistics at 4 hours of TNF stimulation to compute MI and the 2-WD.
-We note that the empirical single-cell distributions at 4 hours were not reported in the study.
-We therefore use the dose-response statistics (mean concentrations and standard deviations of NF-$\kappa$B and ATF-2) and construct the output distribution at each TNF concentration, $P_{Z|X}(z|x)$, as a Gaussian distribution.
-See \textit{SI Text} for the mean concentration and standard deviation of single-cell distributions as a function of TNF concentration, extracted from Cheong \textit{et al.} \cite{Cheong2011}.
-To obtain the input and output marginals, $P_X(x)$ and $P_Z(z)$, we apply an MI-constrained reconstruction strategy, where the input marginal is optimized until the MI calculated from our approximate distributions matches the MI values reported in Cheong \textit{et al.} \cite{Cheong2011} (see \textit{SI text}).
+Since the study did not report the empirical single-cell distributions, we use the reported mean concentrations and standard deviations of NF-$\kappa$B and ATF-2 to construct the output distribution at each TNF concentration, $P_{Z|X}(z|x)$, as a Gaussian.
+To obtain the input and output marginals, $P_X(x)$ and $P_Z(z)$, we apply an MI-constrained reconstruction strategy, where the input marginal is optimized until the MI calculated from our approximate distributions matches the MI values reported in Cheong \textit{et al.} (see \textit{Supplementary Sec.~S7}).
 This procedure yields joint and marginal distributions that are consistent with both the published statistics and the reported MI.
 From these reconstructed marginals, we then compute the 2-WD using the quantile-based definition, which is appropriate here since both input and output distributions are one-dimensional.
 We note that the TNF concentrations ($X$) are expressed in ng/mL, while response levels ($Z$) are measured in arbitrary units (a.u.).
-We, thus, rescale the response quantiles to the input scale before computing the 2-WD (see \textit{SI Text}).
+We, thus, rescale the response quantiles to the input scale before computing the 2-WD (see \textit{Supplementary Sec.~S7}).
+It is important to note that this procedure is distinct from the variational optimization used in the theoretical analysis.
+For the TNF-signaling data, the reported dose-response statistics define fixed condition- and time-specific distributions, rather than a tunable parameterized model.
+Therefore, the Lagrangian is not maximized, and neither the input noise intensity, the parameter $\lambda$, nor any biochemical parameter is varied.
+MI and 2-WD are instead evaluated for each experimentally defined condition and time point and should therefore be interpreted as empirical dual-fidelity diagnostics rather than optimized fidelities.

+\textbf{Processing and analysis of RAS-MAPK signaling data.} We analyze the published single-cell data of EGF-stimulated SOS and RAF membrane translocation in the RAS-MAPK signaling pathway under control and MEKi conditions, reported by Umeki \textit{et al.} \cite{Umeki2025}.
+From the published time-series data, for each condition, paired SOS and RAF translocation values are extracted across the single-cell ensemble at each measured time point.
+We assign SOS translocation as the input variable $X$, and RAF translocation as the output variable $Z$.
+For each time point $t$ and experimental condition, the paired ensemble of SOS and RAF is used to compute the mean translocation levels $\mu_X(t)$ and $\mu_Z(t)$, the corresponding standard deviations $\sigma_X(t)$ and $\sigma_Z(t)$, and the Pearson correlation coefficient $\rho_{XZ}(t)$ between SOS and RAF.
+Here, the correlation coefficient is defined as $\rho_{XZ}=\sigma_{XZ}/(\sigma_X \sigma_Z)$, where $\sigma_{XZ}$ refers to the covariance between SOS and RAF.
+The extracted time-series profiles, together with representative joint and marginal distributions of SOS and RAF translocation, are shown in \textit{Supplementary Fig.~S6}.